 Our favourites restaurants on the island were Crab House, Rory and Kim Lin.
 All the restaurants tended to have more westernized food, so in comparison to other places in Vietnam, the Vietnamese food was average.

 Anywhere along Long Beach is a great spot to stay on the island.
 We stayed at Viet Than Bungalows, which was directly on the beach.
 The bungalows were basic, a step up from camping, but for the price, it was an experience to stay in a beachfront bungalow.
-Check out the latest prices and more details.

 - Mostly cash for everything on this island, so have money on hand before sitting down at a restaurant.